29 January 2020

 Weeks on chart: 15 weeks

 When is a flop a sort-of hit?
-Despite peaking at only number 103, this single spent 14 weeks in the top 150.
+Despite peaking at only number 103 in Australia, "The Promise" spent 14 weeks in the top 150.
 In fact, only one single peaking within the 101-150 range in 1989 spent more weeks on the chart - we'll get to that in July.
 This song was particularly popular in Western Australia, reaching number 20 on the state chart, despite not entering any of the other state top 100 charts.
 It's funny how tastes could vary so significantly in various regions of Australia at the time.

 I probably heard this song on American Top 40, but had no recollection of it when rediscovering it in 2008.
 Although the group appear to be a duo, it seems that there is some focus-on-the-more-conventionally-attractive*-band-member-who-isn't-actually-singing going on during the chorus (*though give me a shaved/bald head over Fabio-style locks any day), though he does seem to sing the verses, as I can hear two distinct voices on the track.